-The NCV51411 buck regulator provides a high level of integration and high operating frequencies allowing the layout of a switch-mode power supply in a very small board area.
-This device is based on the proprietary V^2 control architecture.
+The CS5141X family of buck regulators provides leading edge technology, a high level of integration and high operating frequencies allowing the layout of a switch-mode power supply in a very small board area.
+These devices are based on the proprietary V^2 control architecture.
 V^2 control uses the output voltage and its ripple as the ramp signal, providing an ease of use not generally associated with voltage or current mode control.
 Improved line regulation, load regulation and very fast transient response are also major advantages.